linode/docs/docs/guides/development/javascript/what-is-jamstack/index.md

 published: 2021-06-25
 modified_by:
   name: Nathaniel Stickman
-title: "An Introduction to the Jamstack"
-h1_title: "Getting Started with the Jamstack"
+title: "Getting Started with the Jamstack"
-enable_h1: true
+title_meta: "An Introduction to the Jamstack"
 contributor:
   name: Nathaniel Stickman
   link: https://github.com/nasanos